Fools mock at sin, But among the upright there is favor. Proverbs 14:9 (NKJV)

 STUDY QUESTION: What can we learn from the scriptures contained within this devotional with regard to our sin, the enemy's intent, and God’s provision?

 PERSONAL INVENTORY: Are you allowing the enemy to mock you?
 Are you mocking God?
 Are you willing to allow God to reveal to you the things you need to repent of?

 PRACTICAL APPLICATION: Choose to lay down any habitual sin patterns you may have.
 Seek the Lord and ask Him to reveal these patterns to you within your mind.
 Now, choose to be obedient to God’s Word.

-MAKE THIS YOUR PRAYER TODAY: Father, thank You for Your Word and the truth and guidance contained within it.
-Help me to stay focused and to identify any and all distractions from the enemy.
-In Jesus’ name I pray, amen…
+MAKE THIS YOUR PRAYER TODAY: Father, thank You for teaching me Your truth.
+Help me to identify any lie I have chosen to believe and am acting upon.
+In Jesus’ precious name, amen…

 Be Blessed, Pastor Scott